marty12342000/LBRTI2101B_Drowsiness_detection_system/README.md

 - A file with model who detect closed and open eyes
 - And haar cascades file where you will find the model for the face detection

+If you want to run the python code, you must install different packages :

+- tensorflow
+- opencv-python

+You can do that with this command in the consol : "pip install name_package"